-Together with Centro Regionale Gestione Rischio Clinico e Sicurezza del Paziente (GRC) and the Italian Network for Safety in Healthcare, ISQua is delighted to host our next Conference.
+Together with Centro Regionale Gestione Rischio Clinico e Sicurezza del Paziente (GRC) and the Italian Network for Safety in Healthcare, ISQua hosted our 37th International Conference virtually!

-Due to the COVID-19 pandemic, the decision has been taken to convert the conference to a virtual format.
+Due to the COVID-19 pandemic, the decision was made to convert the conference to a virtual format.

 ISQua Membership Values & Benefits

 Access articles, presentations, reports and recordings from international healthcare experts.
 Receive updates on activities of interest to you.

 Connect with our global Community.
 Join special interest groups focusing on the aspects of health care the matter to you.